ioBroker/ioBroker.admin/README.md

 -->
 ## Changelog
 ### **WORK IN PROGRESS**
-* (bluefox) Allowed playing mp3 files in the file browser
+* (bluefox) Allowed playing mp3 and video files in the file browser

 ### 7.0.13 (2024-07-12)
 * (bluefox) Do not send `sendto` requests if control is hidden